BabylonJS/Documentation/content/How_To/mesh/transforms/target_align.md

 ```

 ## Using Quaternions
-If you prefer using quaternions instead of Euler angles, then *RotationQuaternionFromAxis()* computes the required rotation quaternion to assign to the mesh property *rotationQuaternion*
+If you prefer using quaternions instead of Euler angles, then *RotationQuaternionFromAxis()* computes the required rotation quaternion to assign to the mesh property *rotationQuaternion*.